How do I contact the Office of the Police and Crime Commissioner with negative feedback about Cleveland Police?

 - Quickly resolving some lower level complaints via good customer service

 - Improving public confidence in the process by giving a third party (the OPCC) responsibility for dealing with most police complaints

 - Re-assuring the public that the police plan to address all complaints properly

 - Allowing staff to track and analyse any trends from feedback so the force can take a more strategic approach to staff training and improving performance

 - Providing a single point of contact for complainants and making the process more customer-focussed.

 What information do you need to handle my complaint?

-Our privacy notice sets out some general guidelines on what information is usually required to deal with any complaint or query.
+Our privacy notice sets out general guidelines on what information is usually required to deal with any complaint or query.
 (Currently policy is draft only!)Read our Privacy Notice